eulersson/obsidian-github-exporter/README.md

 # obsidian-github-exporter

+> [!CAUTION]
+> This is a first rough draft.
+It works.
+But use at your own risk.
+Try it with test vaults.
+I still have to document it further.

 This Obsidian plugin is intended to publish selected pages and their linked media to GitHub.

 It takes as reference the already existing [obsidian-digital-garden](https://github.com/oleeskild/obsidian-digital-garden)